nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 original sender (`C1`), initiator (`C2`) and responder (`C3`) - don't need to be registered in SML.
 Note that `C1` and `C2`, as well as `C3` and `C4` can be the same organisation.

-A final recipient can be registered in SML by users with the `SMP_ADMIN` role only.

 A final recipient is registered using its identifier.
 Allowed identifier types and values depend on the eDelivery network.
 Identifiers consist of identifier type and identifier value.
 These values may be represented as two separate fields or as a single field where type and value are concatenated.

-In the SMP UI and documentation a final recipient is represented by "Servicegroup".
-The final recipient is identified by servicegroup fields
+In the SMP UI and documentation a final recipient is represented by "ServiceGroup".
+The final recipient is identified by the fields
 "Participant identifier" and "Participant scheme".

+A final recipient is registered in SML by completing the steps below:

+- Log in to the SMP UI using a user with the `SMP_ADMIN` role.
+  - Only a user with the `SMP_ADMIN` role can add, delete and modify final recipients.
+- Open the "Edit" section.
+- Click the "New" button and the "New ServiceGroup" dialog appears.
+- Provide the following information:
+  - Participant identifier
+  - Participant scheme
+    - Must start with `urn:oasis:names:tc:ebcore:partyid-type:(iso6523:|unregistered:)` OR must be up to 25 characters long with form `[domain]-[identifierArea]-[identifierType]` (e.g.: `busdox-actorid-upis`) and may only contain the following characters: [a-z0-9].
+  - Owners
+  - Domains
+- Click the "OK" button to close the "New ServiceGroup" dialog.
+- Click the "Save" button to save the changes.
+  - **Note:** Changes are not saved if the "Save" button is not clicked.

+#### 3.3.1 Final Recipient in Access Point and AS4 Message

-In the Access Point configuration, the final recipient is represented as a plugin user.
+In the Access Point (`C3`) configuration, the final recipient is represented as a plugin user.
 The recipient is identified by single field "Original user".
 This field must contain identifier type concatenated with identifier value, separated by `::`.

 In AS4 messages the final recipient (and also original sender) can be represented in two ways: